 It’s really important that during these challenging times caused by the coronavirus that we pay close attention to our own wellbeing, and the wellbeing of those around us.
 This page is full of helpful ideas and links to resources that can support you to look after yourself and your loved ones.

 You might also find our Coronavirus Information for Parents and Carers page useful if you are caring for children and/or young people at this time.

-Not being able to see our families and friends like we normally would is difficult.
+Having restrictions on how we might normally socialise and see family and friends can be difficult.
 Making an extra effort to stay connected with those important to us will help us to feel less isolated.

 Make use of your technology

 Regularly video calling and message those important in your life.
 There are lots of free apps and websites you can use such as WhatsApp, Facebook Messenger, FaceTime, Google Hangouts, Skype, Microsoft Teams and Zoom.
 These technologies will also help you to feel more connected to colleagues if you’re working from home, by using them for online meetings and catch-ups.